 - Cultural Heritage: Cattle are part of the history, and the culture, of the protected area.
 Horses of the Hudson’s Bay Company roamed the area in the 1860’s and cows grazed in large numbers as the beef industry expanded in the early decades of the century.
 Sheep in large flocks were over-wintered in the 1940’s before being taken to summer pastures west of the Fraser River.
 All these activities took their toll on the fragile grassland communities.

 A fenced pasture rotation system was put in place in 1977 that controls how cattle use the grasslands.
 This has lead to a marked improvement in the condition of the grasslands.

 Cattle are a part of the history and culture of Lac du Bois.
 Remember that range cattle are easily disturbed – view them from a distance and do not harass them.

 Historical hunting and root gathering activities and historically significant pictographs and archaeological sites confirm traditional native use of the area.
 There are signs of early mining activity along Kamloops Lake, Bachelor Hill and gold panning on lower Tranquille Canyon.
-Also, historic homesteading sites are evidenced in the park.
+Also, historic homesteading sites are evidenced in the protected area.

-- Conservation – Two Ecological Reserves are found within the boundaries of the park.
+- Conservation: Two Ecological Reserves are found within the boundaries of the protected area.
 McQueen Creek in the northeast protects a representative example of the middle grassland community.
 Tranquille in the west protects a small area of ponderosa pine, Douglas-fir community.

 Ecological Reserves are areas set aside for their special scientific research and educational significance as representative examples of the many different ecosystems found throughout the province.
 Fences have been put up to keep cattle out of the reserves and maintain their natural condition.
 A permit is needed to visit these special areas.